Ghostshadowplays/Ghosty-Tweaker/README.md

 Revert Option: Users can re-enable UAC by restoring the original registry key, which will trigger prompts again when needed.
 Optimize Registry:

 What it does: This tweak optimizes certain registry settings to improve performance and avoid unnecessary system warnings, such as low disk space checks.
 How it works: The tool modifies registry values to disable low disk space alerts, which can sometimes be an annoyance.
 Revert Option: Users can revert this change if they wish to restore the original settings.

 User Interface (GUI):
-Main Window: Ghosty Tweaker uses CustomTkinter (CTk) to provide a sleek and modern interface.
+Main Window: Ghosty Winstall uses CustomTkinter (CTk) to provide a sleek and modern interface.
 This makes the tool visually appealing and easy to use, even for those with no technical background.
 Buttons for Each Function: Each tweak (e.g., "Bypass Windows 11 Requirements," "Disable Windows Defender") is represented by a button in the GUI.
 Clicking a button runs the corresponding PowerShell command to execute the tweak.
 Status Display: The tool shows the status of each operation (whether it succeeded or failed) with an updated message on the screen.

-How Ghosty Tweaker Works:
+How Ghosty Winstall Works:
 Admin Privileges Check: The tool ensures it's running with administrator privileges because these tweaks require elevated permissions.
 If the tool is not running as an admin, it will prompt the user to relaunch it with admin rights.
 Execution of Commands: When a user clicks a button, the tool executes the corresponding PowerShell script to modify system settings.
 Errors are handled, and the user is notified if something goes wrong.
 Revert Changes: For every tweak applied, users can revert the changes with a single click.
 This ensures flexibility in case a user wants to undo a tweak.

-How to Use Ghosty Tweaker:
+How to Use Ghosty Winstall:
-Launch the Tool: Open Ghosty Tweaker to access its main window.
+Launch the Tool: Open Ghosty Winstall to access its main window.
 Click a Button: Choose one of the available tweaks, such as "Disable Windows Defender" or "Bypass Windows 11 Requirements," and click the corresponding button.
 Admin Rights Check: If the tool is not already running as an administrator, it will automatically relaunch itself with elevated permissions.
 Wait for Results: The tool will execute the PowerShell command and display a success or failure message in the status area.